tonifuc3m/boston_housing/README.md

 # kaggle_iowa_housing
-This is a exploration of the Kaggle Iowa House Prices datasets.
+This is an exploration of the Kaggle Iowa House Prices datasets.

 The main code is an R Markdown.